South Western Railway urges passengers to avoid London Waterloo

 - Published

+Rail passengers have been urged to avoid London Waterloo after major signalling problems.

-South Western Railway has issued a do not travel message for customers attempting to travel to and from London Waterloo.
+South Western Railway has issued the warning for customers attempting to travel to and from the station, which is the busiest in Britain.

 A significantly reduced service is operating on a very limited number of lines and disruption is expected until the end of the day.

-Fourteen out of London Waterloo's 24 platforms are currently closed, the rail firm said.
+Fourteen out of its 24 platforms are currently closed, the rail firm said.

 Peter Williams, SWR's customer and commercial director, said: "We are very sorry for the disruption this morning.